-At Ryder-Walker we take good eating as seriously as we take good hiking, and no region of Europe offers dining opportunities quite like the Italian Dolomites.
-Whether it is in one of many michelin star rated restaurants, local farm to table restaurants, or in the alpine rifugios, where the food is prepared family style thousands of feet above sea level and miles away from civilization, the northern Italian chefs prepare regional delicacies using only the freshest local ingredients.
+Ryder-Walker takes good eating as seriously as we take good hiking.
+No region of Europe offers dining opportunities quite like the foods in the Italian Dolomites.
+The Italian Dolomites have many Michelin star rated restaurants and local farm to table restaurants.
+The food in the high alpine shelters is prepared family style thousands of feet above sea level and miles away from civilization.
+These northern Italian chefs prepare regional delicacies using only the freshest local ingredients.

 The Northern Italian Cuisine

-The northern Italian cuisine draws from more classic Italian cuisine, as well as the nearby German and Austrian eating traditions, and of course the unique local cultures such as the isolated alpine culture of the Ladin people.
-This cross section of cultures creates a unique and unparalleled local cuisine.
-The Italian Dolomites Trek, Brenta Dolomites, and the Via Ladina, are what we often refer to jokingly as “food tours,” where we finish hiking every day and celebrate with the freshest and most luxurious dinners offered in the European mountains.
+The northern Italian food draws from more classic Italian cuisine, the nearby German and Austrian eating traditions, and of course the unique local cultures such as the the Ladin people.
+The cross-section of cultures creates an unparalleled local cuisine.
+The Italian Dolomites Trek, Brenta Dolomites, and the Via Ladina, are what we often refer to jokingly as “food tours”.
+We finish hiking every day and celebrate with the freshest and most enjoyable dinners offered in the European mountains.
 The foods in the Italian Dolomites are certainly some of the best anywhere in the world.

 Any Dinner at Hotel La Perla